pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

     return idata_ar, idata_preds, AR
 ```

-Next we'll cycle through a number of prior specifications to show how that impacts the prior predictive distribution.
+Next we'll cycle through a number of prior specifications to show how that impacts the prior predictive distribution i.e. the implied distribution of our outcome if we were to forward sample from the model specified by our priors.

 ```{code-cell} ipython3
 priors_0 = {